aqvoz/Cognitive-Arena/README.md

 # Cognitive-Arena

+##Project
-A sleek, web based cognitive testing and benchmarking suite.
+Web based cognitive testing and benchmarking suite.
 Test and track your reaction speed, aim accuracy, memory capacity, and typing performance.

-## Live Demo
-Check out the live application here: [Cognitive Arena Live](https://aqvoz.github.io/Cognitive-Arena/)

-## Features
+## Display & Preview
-* **Reaction Speed:** Test how fast your brain processes visual cues.
-* **Aim Trainer:** Measure target flicking speed and mouse control.
-* **Visual Memory:** Train short-term spatial awareness on a dynamic grid.
-* **Number Memory:** Challenge your digit span capacity.
-* **Typing Speed (WPM):** 30-second continuous typing test with an infinite word stream and live accuracy tracking.
-* **Local Storage:** Automatically saves your personal best scores across sessions.
-* **Synthwave UI:** Immersive neon-themed aesthetic with responsive layout design.

-## Tech Stack
-* HTML5
-* CSS3 (Custom Grid, Flexbox, Neon Glow Effects)
-* Vanilla JavaScript (DOM manipulation, Performance timers, LocalStorage API)
+ Built with a clean, immersive theme featuring dark backgrounds, purple and white texts, and dynamic color coded state shifts for tests.
+Landing Screen features an interactive startup disclaimer

+##Run this locally
+Download or clone this repository to your device.
+Double-click the `index.html` file to open and view it directly in any web browser.